More joy, less waste: Tips for the holidays in Chicago

 Email receipt?
 Yes, please!: Many receipts have a BPA chemical coating and are not recyclable.
 They're also made from... trees.
 So when a clerk asks if you’d like an emailed receipt, don't be shy about saying yes!

-Trade in (or recycle) your old electronics: Getting a new phone or gaming console?
+Trade in (or recycle) your old electronics: Did you get a new phone, computer or gaming console?
 Your old one has valuable materials inside.
 If your gadgets are still working, you may be able to trade them in and earn store credit.
 Apple, Dell, and Best Buy have strong trade-in programs that allow you to calculate the trade-in value of your gear online.
 For older, non-working electronics, head to one of the city’s drop-off events before the end of the year or take them to the City’s Household Chemicals and Computer Recycling facility on Goose Island.
 Heads up: Hours are limited and be sure to check the list of accepted items before you go.

 Recycle a box, reduce pollution.
 Did you know recycling corrugated cardboard into new products cuts the pollution generated by half?
 Pretty cool.
 Don’t forget to take out the packing materials before you flatten the boxes and put them in your Blue Cart.
 If you’re able to take off the tape, great.
 If not, don’t worry, it can be removed during the recycling process.